BreuerLabs/DaredEVAL/README.md

    - Create a project.
    - Get the API key and make a file "secret.txt" in the main scope of the repository.
    - Set the entity and project names in the configuration (configuration/classifier/training/default.yaml and configuration/model_inversion/training/default.yaml respectively)
-   - Run scripts with training.wandb.track=True in the command.
+   - Run scripts with training.wandb.track=True in the command or set it as default in the configuration.
    - Enjoy smart and scalable cloud logging for training classifiers and model inversion. 🚀

 ## Features